dhanalakshmig2005-developer/Placement-management-system-/README.md

 4️⃣ Create Database Tables

-Execute the SQL script provided in the project.
+Execute the SQL script provided in the project:

 sql/schema.sql